 - To encourage all three levels of Government to work more co-operatively together to achieve better urban outcomes

 - To encourage the provision of infrastructure that improves urban environments for the benefit of residents, workers and visitors

-- To encourage other policies and initiatives that enhances quality of life in urban communities.
+- To encourage other policies and initiatives that enhances quality of life in urban communities and